wavim/assignee/report/report.typ

 Equivalently in the team hub.
 Team owners will not see the filter.
 Instead, they would be able to peek over tasks' current submission count.

+== Verification
+Data validation is done via the communication layer, while data verification is implemented on the website in subtle ways.

+Aligning with the core design language of the application, data verification constructs are not extract to their own components.
+Instead, they exist within the input, similar to the dynamic form submission buttons.
+For instance, the "Show Password" toggle on password input fields allow trivial data verification, without relying on an extra "Repeat Password" field.

+Subtleness, Correctness.

+== Navigation
+Distinct from the landing pages (where navigation is too simple), the application views demand dedicated navigation.
+By blending simple navigation switches naturally in the header (notice that this header is different from the landing page header), Assignee avoids cluttering the view with excessive directives, reducing users' decision fatigue.

 == Responsive Design
 Assignee is fully responsive to different screen sizes.
 This is achieved through TailwindCSS `md:` media width breakpoint.